George M. Shelley

-George Madison Shelley (1850 – January 5, 1929) was the Mayor of Kansas City, Missouri from 1878 to 1879.
+George Madison Shelley (c.
+1850 – January 5, 1929) was the Mayor of Kansas City, Missouri from 1878 to 1879.

 Early life

-George Madison Shelley was born in 1850 in Calloway County, Kentucky.
+George Madison Shelley was born in about 1850 in Calloway County, Kentucky.
 Shortly after his birth, his family moved to Keokuk, Iowa, and he spent his boyhood years there.
 He attended schools in Keokuk, attended the University of Chicago.
 He then attended Princeton University.
 He then traveled two years; visiting Italy, China, Japan, Australia, Central America and the West Indies.
 In 1868 or 1870, Shelley moved to Kansas City, Missouri.

 Career

 In 1870, Shelley worked as a grocer and then worked in dry goods.
 He established Kansas City's first wholesale dry goods wholesale firm at Third Street and Delaware Street.

 Shelley was a Democrat.
 In 1878, Shelley was elected as Mayor of Kansas City.
 He served two terms, from 1878 to 1879.
 While mayor, Shelley advocated for a new sewer system.
 Shelley established the Mayor's Christmas Tree Association, a charity event in Kansas City to support the needy.
 He was elected as police commissioner and served three terms.
 He then worked as city postmaster from 1888 to 1900.
 In 1900, President Grover Cleveland removed him from the position due to "factional differences".

 In 1900, Shelley ran again for mayor, but lost to James A. Reed.
 In 1904, he ran again for mayor, but lost to Jay H. Neff.
 In 1901, he was elected president of the City Council and Board of Public Works.
 During his tenure he was to encourage the Exodusters movement through Kansas City to Kansas.

 Shelley owned farm land in Kansas City, Kansas, Oklahoma, Texas and Arkansas.
 He also operated a store at Boonville Avenue in Springfield, Missouri.
 On June 14, 1910, Shelley filed for bankruptcy.
 A fire of his business at Delaware Street led to the need to file for bankruptcy.
 Shelley worked as manager of the Western Merchantile Company, a brokerage company, until his death.